[Minor revision–posted 11/3/22 (replaces 12/22/21 edition)]

 b.
 Street signs will be reflective.

 d.
-Street signs will be reviewed and recommended by the Managing Director of Grounds Maintenance and approved by the Assistant Vice President for Operations.
+Street signs will be reviewed and recommended by the Senior Managing Director of Grounds Maintenance and Transportation & Parking Services and approved by the Associate Vice President for Operations.

 a.
 The Operations Division will be responsible for erecting and maintaining all traffic and parking control devices (as stipulated in the control signage manual), all street signs, and all bus stop information signs.